sherbondy/convox.github.io/_documentation/rack-update-process.md

 None if Cluster EC2 instances aren't rolled
-Some if they are rolled since there is only one api instance
+Some if they are rolled since there is only one api instance A little bit about how ECS reschedules updated container

 ## App Downtime

-Can be avoided by running at least 2 instances of critical processes A little bit about how ECS reschedules updated container
+Can be avoided by running at least 2 instances of critical processes Explain how containers are rescheduled onto new EC2 instances as they come up in the cluster

 ## Required Releases